AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 *v2021.1.12*
     * Update of MIRO struct loading (quadrature weights are now optional)
     * Fix to prevent Python 3.8 syntax warnings
+    * Improvement of Exp4 (general code structure and utilizing Spherical Head Filter and Spherical Harmonics Tapering)

 *v2020.1.30*
     * Update of README and PyPI package